 Please note that even when a commercial transaction is sealed with a contract, there is no guarantee that disputes won't arise in the future because one of the parties' did not live up to their part of the bargain.
 A party is in breach of contract when it fails to do something they agreed to do in the contract or does something they promised not to do.
 Similarly, a party's failure to pay for goods delivered or services rendered may result in a breach of contract.
 Also, a breach of contract occurs when a party provides inferior or substandard merchandise, or fails to deliver goods on time.

-Our Contract Disputes Law Firm can help protect your rights.
+Our contract disputes law firm can help protect your rights.
 We represent large, mid-sized and small-sized corporations.
-Call us now at 305-595-2400 or send us a message to discuss your breach of contract dispute with an experienced business litigation attorney.
 Throughout the years, our business disputes lawyers have successfully represented both plaintiffs and defendants.

 Following are some of the types of contractual disputes we have handled over the years:

 - Installment sales contracts

 - Distribution agreements